jerry-lockard/journal/README.md

 ## Acknowledgments

-- Flutter team for the amazing framework
+- Flutter team for an amazing framework
-- Firebase for the robust backend
+- Firebase team for robust backend services
-- Google for the Gemini AI API
+- Google for Gemini AI
-- The open-source community for inspiration
+- The open-source community